-Sexes of Brahminy Kite
+Gender of Brahminy Kite

-Structure of Brahminy Kite
+Anatomy of Brahminy Kite

 Brahminy kite is distinctive and contrastingly coloured, with chestnut plumage except for the white head and breast and black wing tips.
-The juveniles are browner, but can be distinguished from both the resident and migratory races of black kites in Asia by the paler appearance, shorter wings, and rounded tail.
+The juveniles are browner, but can be distinguished from both the resident and migratory races of black kites in Asia by their paler appearance, shorter wings and rounded tail.
 The pale patch on the under wing carpal region is of a squarish shape and separated from Buteo buzzards.

 Colour of Brahminy Kite